hololinked-dev/thing-control-panel/README.md

 This file contains certain configurations that can be modified according to your requirements:

-- `useHTTPs` - when set to `true`, the app will rendered with a self signed SSL certificate from vite.
+- `useSSL` - when set to `true`, the app will rendered with a self signed SSL certificate from vite, and the clients will be forced to use SSL.

 ### To Do